 The State Broadcasters Associations have twice sought, in 1999 and in 2002, to have the Commission accept the Internet as a universal standard for the wide dissemination of job vacancy information.
-Their "Internet Plus" proposal was comprised of well publicized use of the Internet for job vacancy postings and "safety valve" notices to locally-based referral organizations that request to be placed on a station's "mailing list" of job vacancy notices.
-The State Associations' dual proposal was intended (i) to remove the uncertainty inherent in the Commission's goal of "inclusiveness," through the use of intermediate referral organizations, and (ii) to promote increased effectiveness and efficiency in the recruitment process through direct Internet-based communications between broadcasters and potential applicants.
-Under the "Internet Plus" approach, every broadcaster would know what would truly constitute compliance with the wide dissemination requirement.
+Their proposal was comprised of well-publicized use of the Internet for job vacancy postings and "safety valve" notices to locally-based referral organizations that request to be placed on a station's "mailing list" for job vacancy notices.
+The State Associations' proposal was intended (i) to remove the uncertainty inherent in the Commission's goal of "inclusiveness," through the use of intermediate referral organizations, and (ii) to promote increased effectiveness and efficiency in the recruitment process through direct Internet-based communications between broadcasters and potential applicants.
+Under this "Internet Plus" approach, every broadcaster would know what would constitutes compliance with the wide dissemination requirement.

-The fact that the Commission has, to date, rejected the "Internet Plus" proposal means that there is no clear, unambiguous standard against which to measure a station's compliance with the wide dissemination requirement.
-What is known is that Internet-only dissemination is not enough.
-That being said, the Commission has stated that stations have the discretion to determine which combination of recruitment sources or methods will produce the widest and most inclusive outreach.
+Because the Commission has so far refused to adopt such a proposal, there is no clear, unambiguous standard against which to measure a station's compliance with the wide dissemination requirement.
+In addition, the FCC has flatly stated on a number of occasions that Internet-only recruiting is inadequate to comply with the EEO Rule.
+As a result, while the Commission has stated that stations have discretion to determine which combination of recruitment sources or methods will produce the widest and most inclusive outreach, that discretion is subject to being second-guessed by the FCC.